BryanWilhite/dotnet-core/dotnet-web-fable/Fable.One/README.md

 ## Bundling for release

 Run the following command to compile and bundle up all your F# code into one Javascript file: `npm run build`.
-The compiled output ends up in the `public` folder under the name `bundle.js`.
+The compiled output ends up in the `public` directory under the name `bundle.js`.

 ## Project structure